-Everton attacker Kevin Mirallas insists would be unfair if Adnan Januzaj was picked by Belgium for the 2014 World Cup.
+Everton midfielder Kevin Mirallas says it would be unfair if Adnan Januzaj was picked by Belgium for the 2014 World Cup.

-Manchester United starlet Januzaj, 19, declared his allegiances to the European nation despite also being eligible for Kosovo, Albania and Serbia among others.
+Manchester United midfielder Januzaj, 19, declared his allegiances to the European nation despite also being eligible for Kosovo, Albania and Serbia among others.

 Mirallas, a 43-time Belgium international, is pleased the teenager chose his country, but said he should not be selected for Brazil 2014.

-"He has yet to prove at United that he can be their number one asset in his particular position.
+"He has yet to prove at United that he can be their No. 1 asset in his particular position.
 I think for him, the European Championships in 2016 would be a more realistic target."